 In 1982 GLHA was formed as a separate corporation from the Kentuckiana Radio Club.
 On March 24, 1982 GLHA received its Certificate of Incorporation of Non-Stock, Non-Profit Corporation making it the Greater Louisville Hamfest Association, Inc. The purpose of the Corporation is to enhance the pastime of Amateur Radio.
 The Board of Directors at that time consisted of Chairman Guy E. Partridge, Vice Chairman J. Fred Klink, Secretary Terry Rowe, Treasurer M. D. Hill and Louis E. Bard (Registered Agent).
 On April 20, 1984, in accordance with IRS Code Section 501(c)(4) GLHA became a tax-except organization.

-Every year, GLHA strives to provide an enjoyable and informative hamfest gathering in a high-quality facility with merchants, a flea market, tailgating and forums for the least cost to participants.
+Every year, GLHA strives to provide an enjoyable and informative hamfest gathering in a high-quality facility with merchants, a flea market, tailgating, forums and amateur radio exams for the least cost to participants.
 Your attendance is important in achieving this goal each year and we always welcome new ideas and constructive comments to improve every hamfest.

 The Greater Louisville Hamfest History

 On Sunday, July 31, 1960 the Greater Louisville Hamfest Association sponsored the second Louisville hamfest at General Electric's Appliance Park.
 Two stations were set up in GEs Monogram Hall for talk-in.
 About 800 people from 6 states attended.
 Inside Monogram Hall, the hamfest took on a county-fair look with exhibits on new radio equipment, lectures and entertainment.
 Prizes were awarded for the best homebrew radio components, the best mobile sets and the best-designed QSL cards.